d2s/Documentation/_posts/2018-01-01-plansnapshots.md

 permalink: Plansnapshots
 ---

-The plan for delete and keep snapshots is split into three parts:
+The plans for delete and keep snapshots are split into three parts:

 - this week
 - this month